Last Updated on: September 5, 2023

 You can spend weeks, months and years of your life planning for an idea.
 Planning is very important and something I am passionate about.

 More important than planning is taking action.
-Take action now, take action tomorrow and keep taking action until your idea fruits.
+Take action now, take action tomorrow and keep taking action until your idea bears fruit.

 People have ideas all day, every day.
 Ideas are cheap.
 Ideas are fun.
 Ideas are exciting.